 Tools for Early Childhood Classrooms

-The Sutherland/McLeod research team in the Institute has three active studies related to improving outcomes for preschool and early elementary students with problem behaviors.
+The McLeod-Sutherland research team in the Institute has three active studies related to improving outcomes for preschool and early elementary students with problem behaviors.

 Development and Validation of Treatment Integrity Measures of Classroom-Based Instructional Interventions in Early Childhood Settings

-Funding: Institute for Education Sciences; Early Learning Programs and Policies (R305A140487)
+Funding: Institute of Education Sciences; Early Learning Programs and Policies (R305A140487)